 A Weibo tipster by the name of Ice Universe alleges that Samsung plans to bypass the rear dual-camera setup in favor of a more traditional mono-lens design, at least for the smaller 5.1" S8.
 He hints that a the dual-camera setup could be employed on the larger 5.5" variant, similar to the route Apple took with their iPhone 7 line.

 Earlier reports did say that the S8 would feature a two camera setup with 12-megapixel Samsung and 13-megapixel Sony modules, so we're not really sure what to expect here.

-The company Viv, which has created a cutting-edge virtual assistant capable of working seamlessly with apps and services, was acquired by Samsung back in October 2016.
+A company called Viv, which has created a cutting-edge virtual assistant capable of working seamlessly with apps and services, was acquired by Samsung back in October 2016.
 Developed by the creators of Siri (which Apple purchased in 2010), Viv has been hailed as Siri's more powerful and extensive little sister.

 Samsung purchased Harman International, a world leading audio system specialist, for $8 billion back in November 2016.
 Harman is famous for furnishing and providing connected audio system solutions for the likes of Porsche, Ferrari, and Bentley, among others.

-A latest report from Fonearena suggest that the Galaxy s8 might come fully furnished with Harman branded stereo speakers.
-It makes a lot of sense for Samsung to fully utilize Harman's expertise in audio tech and fully incorporate it into their premiere line of handsets.
+A recent report from Fonearena suggest that the Galaxy s8 might come fully furnished with Harman-branded stereo speakers.
+It makes a lot of sense for Samsung to utilize Harman's expertise in audio tech and fully incorporate it into their premiere line of handsets.